matthewvb/random-data-gen/README.md

 How to use it
 -------------
-1. Customize the 3 variables at the top of the file under: set these variables.
+1. Customize the 3 variables at the top of the file under "SET THESE VARIABLES".

 - $colmax: This is the total number of columns you want.
 - $rowmax: This is the total number of rows you want.